What Is An Umbrella Insurance Policy?

 Most umbrella policies do not cover physical property damage, your medical bills, or business liability.
 Some umbrella policies also exclude damage or injuries caused by certain dog breeds or recreational vehicles, among other things.

-Learn more about what is not covered by umbrella insurance policy.
+Learn more about what is not covered by an umbrella insurance policy.

 Do You Need Umbrella Insurance?